Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## SIP Trunking

 In [Voice](#voice), some customers connect to the Nexmo [SIP](#sip) endpoint (`sip.nexmo.com`) to create and accept inbound and outbound VOIP calls.
 All requests are digest authenticated using account credentials.
-You can felxibly use this as a SIP trunk and a SIP User Agent gateway.
+You can flexibly use this as a SIP trunk and a SIP User Agent gateway.

 ## SMPP